amine101/feelings_wheel_with_drawio/Readme.md

 #### `text_placement` :

+- `callout`: The text is placed outside the outer radius of the node as a callout ( linked with a line) to the node ( useful when the node is too narrow).
+    Only visually makes sense for the outer nodes (leave nodes).
 - `outside`: The text is placed outside the outer radius of the node.
 - `inside_top`: The text is placed inside the outer radius, aligned to the inner edge.
 - `centered`: The text is placed in the center of the node (default).